Arinzechukwuwisdom/Arinzechukwuwisdom/README.md

 ### 🚗 Car Rental System API
 - Built a backend service for vehicle listings, bookings, and availability tracking
 - Integrated MySQL for persistent storage
-- Used CQRS and MediatR to decouple business logic

 ### 🏨 Hotel Booking API
 - Developed endpoints for room management, reservations, and pricing